Introducing a new baby to their big brother or sister

-- Give the existing sibling a special role in relation to the new baby, eg first visitor, first to hold her, first bath assistant.
-Possibly not the right to name her unless you are relaxed about her being called Darth Maul.
+- Give the existing sibling a special role in relation to the new baby - eg first visitor, first to hold her, first bath assistant.
+Possibly not the right to name her - unless you are relaxed about having a child called Darth Maul.

 - A significantly older sibling might like to help out properly with the baby but shouldn't be coerced into doing so.